se-tuebingen/oopsla-2022-artifact/demo-sources/proofs/index.md

 ## Main Theorems
 File [Soundness](Top.SystemC.Soundness.html) lists the main theorems, like progress and preservation.
 File [Substitution](Top.SystemC.Substitution.html) contains lemmas about context weakening as well as the standard substitution lemmas.

+## Examples
+File [Examples](Top.SystemC.Examples.html) gives a few worked examples of typed terms and their reductions in System C's abstract machine model, in particular to show that meaningful terms can be encoded in our Coq formalism of System C.